Leaderboard

 1 point

-17. After a good conversation at our area meeting last night, here's my suggestion for classes going forward: Make the Novice Championship separate from the overall Championship.
+After a good conversation at our area meeting last night, here's my suggestion for classes going forward: Make the Novice Championship separate from the overall Championship.
 Introduce an Intermediate Championship - A1, B1 (also separate).
 More prizes, trophies, awards etc available in each Championship to keep motivation high and increase long term participation.
 So a Novice doesn't place in the overall Championship - they can still be shown on Tiggers website but there are separate Championships at play.
 You move through championships once you start posting times within 'x' % of the next level (would need to sit down and work this out exactly, but for the sake of the example lets call it 2%).
 So once a Novice starts posting times within 2% of the Intermediate times, next year they move up.
 Once an Intermediate starts posting times within 2% of the Experts, next season they move up.
 Championship winners move up too.
 Times for each championship are more generous (again need to invest done time to this, but for now let's say Novice would be D plus 8%, Intermediate would be D plus 4%) to enable people to get closer to the times, feel the reward & motivation to keep going.
 Again, more reward for each level - perhaps small trophies or plaques could be sent to the relevant class winner after each event?
 Or as MAC do, a discount off an entry fee, store merchandise or club membership that can be stored up?
 Or a choice of the above.
 Rules for classes remain the same, the current stipulation by engine size and gearbox makes sense and means any car can come and be competitive in Novice or Intermediate.
 Then the current C,D and beyond regs apply to the expert or overall Championship.
 Formalise a 'buddy' system or make a forum posting where Novices and Intermediates can ask to be supported by someone with the space to bring along their spare wheels and gear, if they've got them, so more people can drive to events.
 More repeat events like MIRA where we can go to a venue twice a year, my votes for these are Rockingham, Blyton, Gurston, Three Sisters.
 I agree with Marto that the best events are the well attended ones so reducing events would support that, however I also agree that more events is a good thing and makes it more accessible.
 A good compromise would be to repeat events within a season so everyone can get to them.
 That's it for now, day off today!
-Cheers, Barny.
+Cheers, Barny.1 point

-20. Marto- a fantastic write up- well done.
+Marto- a fantastic write up- well done.
 This hill is certainly not for the faint hearted being very fast with bends that come up from nowhere-" a fast Llys y Fran on steroids" which is probably the reason behind the number of casualties and offs during the weekend!
 Certainly made all the more dangerous by the wet conditions on the Sunday.
 Thankfully my partner in crime will live to fight another day in the Duratec.
-Superblade, eventually survived and performed well. ......
+Superblade, eventually survived and performed well. ......1 point

-21. Great write up, captured the entente cordiale and all being well, I'll be over to watch next year - any WSCC member wanting to stay a bit longer, in need of a camping spot / discount ferry / barn cover - just drop me a PM - I'm only about 45 mins from the circuit - been a few years since I last went to watch possibly the best hillclimb in europe
+Great write up, captured the entente cordiale and all being well, I'll be over to watch next year - any WSCC member wanting to stay a bit longer, in need of a camping spot / discount ferry / barn cover - just drop me a PM - I'm only about 45 mins from the circuit - been a few years since I last went to watch possibly the best hillclimb in europe1 point

-22. As a newcomer to this system and now having done 2 events I think it is a great way of scoring.
+As a newcomer to this system and now having done 2 events I think it is a great way of scoring.
 It brings everyone's times very close together.
 It takes out the money, weight, tyre type, and power advantages out of the equation and enables one to focus purely on driving ability.
 I've competed in the speed series from the beginning, probably near to 20 years now.
 The handicap system feels to me very much like the early days of the speed series.
 We all had very similar cars, similar engines and similar tyres then.
-The sport was also much more affordable and there were fewer rules for the novices to get confused about.
+The sport was also much more affordable and there were fewer rules for the novices to get confused about.1 point